Fintech Series — 2026 Edition

 Frequently Asked Questions

 Banking as a Service (BaaS) allows fintech startups to offer banking products (accounts, cards, payments) without obtaining a full banking charter.
-BaaS providers like Unit, Treasury Prime, and Synapse provide the regulated banking infrastructure while your startup focuses on the customer experience and product differentiation.
+BaaS providers like Unit, Treasury Prime, and Synctera provide the regulated banking infrastructure while your startup focuses on the customer experience and product differentiation.
 This dramatically reduces time-to-market and regulatory burden for early-stage fintech companies.